-Research shows that Heating and air conditioning our houses count for over 65% of energy use in houses and that most homes heating and cooling bills can be significantly reduced by making sure you follow couple of simple rules of thumb.
+Research shows that Heating and air conditioning in our houses count for over 65% of energy use in the house and that most homes’ heating and cooling bills can be significantly reduced by making sure you follow a couple of simple rules of thumb.

-In addition, right-sized air conditioners require smaller compressor and fan motors which reduce indoor and outdoor noise when these components are operating.
+In addition, Installing right-sized air conditioners require smaller compressors and fan motors which reduce indoor and outdoor noise when these components are operating.

-2. High-efficiency HVAC equipment – Energy star rated HVAC equipment Energy consumption increases with the size of heating and cooling equipment and decreases with system efficiency.
-Using high efficiency, energy star rated heating and air conditioning equipment means that the HVAC product has been designed and tested to work and perform at a high efficiency level that is proven to reduce electricity and gas costs.
+High-efficiency HVAC equipment – Energy star-rated HVAC equipment Energy consumption increases with the size of heating and cooling equipment and decreases with system efficiency.
+Installing high-efficiency, energy-star-rated furnaces, and air conditioning equipment means that the HVAC product has been designed and tested to work and perform at a high-efficiency level that is proven to reduce electricity and gas costs.

 This equipment is usually more equipment but is an investment that pays for itself within several years and then turns into a pure profit proposition.

-3. Moisture control – Controlling the house humidity is important too Humidity and moisture levels are important aspect of the heating and cooling system and if the HVAC system is not designed properly some problems can arise should the heating or cooling cycle does not run long enough to properly pull moisture out of the air.
+Moisture control – Controlling the house humidity is important too Humidity and moisture levels are important aspects of the heating and cooling system and if the HVAC system is not designed properly some problems can arise should the heating or cooling cycle not run long enough to properly pull moisture out of the air.

 In order for air conditioners to dehumidify or dry the air, they have to cycle long enough for moisture to condense on the coils and drain away.
-With oversized units, short-cycling reduces the amount of condensation that drains off the coils and even allows some moisture to evaporate back into the air.
-Air that is not properly dehumidified can be uncomfortable and promotes the growth of mould and mildew indoors.
+With oversized units, short cycling reduces the amount of condensation that drains off the coils and even allows some moisture to evaporate back into the air.
+Air that is not properly dehumidified can be uncomfortable and promotes the growth of mold and mildew indoors.